-The paid-up capital amounts to 38,125,000 Egyptian pounds, and the direct contribution percentage is 88,95% of the issued capital, in addition to the indirect contribution rate amounting to 11%, through the contribution of Palm Hills Development Company by 99.4% in the capital of the Palm hills for resort Company, which owns 11%.
+The paid-up capital amounts to 38,125,000 Egyptian pounds, and the direct contribution percentage is 89.95% of the issued capital, in addition to the indirect contribution rate amounting to 11 %, through the contribution of Palm Hills Development Company by 99.4% in the capital of the Palm hills resort, which owns 11%.
 From the issued capital of East New Cairo Real Estate Development Company.